zksync-association/governance-resources/proposal-templates/02_tpp_template_token_governor.md

 - How does the ZK Token contribute to the realization of the Token Program?
 - What evidence exists to support the expected outcomes of the Token Program?
 - What is the token model of the Token Program?
 (Amount of tokens needed, stream design)
-- What onchain actions will the Token Program require or execute?
 - If applicable, how does the Token Program build on current programs and token mechanics?
 - If applicable, how can others contribute to the Token Program’s outcomes permissionlessly?

+**Summary of Calldata:**
+- Summarize all onchain actions that will be executed if the proposal is approved. (e.g. Grant minter role to X on Y Capped Minter contract)

 > ℹ️ The mechanic should include all allocations within the Token Program, including any retroactive funding for the development of the program’s smart-contracts (i.e., mechanic usage fees).